multi-coop/datami-documentation-content/texts/en/documentation/docs-params/param-usertoken-notes-git.md

 Our strategy to simplify those operations for 'normal' people (who does not give a s*** about git) was to create one or several "ghost users", so we could set the repositories' permissions and tokens in advance.

-In order to deploy a Gitribute demo on a domain we chose to store those tokens on an `.env` file, based on the `example.env` file at the project's root.
+In order to deploy a Datami demo on a domain we chose to store those tokens on an `.env` file, based on the `example.env` file at the project's root.
 So you can have several strategies to inject a default token :

-- create an `.env` file, but you will have to deploy your own instance of Gitribute ;
+- create an `.env` file, but you will have to deploy your own instance of Datami ;
 - copy-paste the html block, filling the widget's `usertoken` parameter ;
 - leave all blank and ask your users to create their own tokens on Gitub or Gitlab...